nikija/public/content/developers/distributor/widget.md

 ##### Google Ecommerce

 You can track transactions with Google Universal Analytics on `distributorBookingFinished` event.
-All the needed data for tracking are set in Tag Manager's *dataLayer*.
+All the needed data for tracking are set in Tag Manager's *dataLayer* and will be passed automatically.

 ##### Tracking with Mews Merchant